 Because of the matters set forth in the previous paragraph, OIC does not believe to be able to express a position as to these questions.
-This is in substance in agreement with the EFRAG comment letter to whose specific paragraph we direct you.
+This is in substance in agreement with paragraph 8 thru 15 of the EFRAG draft comment letter.
 OIC agrees that the issues set forth in these paragraphs are significant and should be taken into adequate consideration.